Chapter 3:

 I raised my hand as if to say ‘me’, but as soon as I reached for the handle, she seized my hand, which froze my blood, then said, “Wait no I’m the leader I’m going first.”

-I cleared my throat like that would stop my heart from racing.
-I hadn’t even noticed my hands were shaking until now.
-Because of that insane woman, not the dragon, nor the fall, nor the dreadful idea that this wasn’t a dream.
+I cleared my throat like that would stop my heart from racing, not because of the dragon, or the fall, or the dreadful possibility of this not being a dream, but Hisui.

 The dragon had also mentioned a ‘good one’ before.
-What could that even mean?
+What did that even mean?
 A god, a beetle, or something else?

 No matter.
-I glanced around the stall, but there wasn’t anything that could be used as a weapon.
-Maybe the door handle.
-It felt too tough to tear out by hand, though.
-Maybe I could get the dragon to blow up the stall to use a piece of wood as a makeshift spear.
+I glanced at the stall, but couldn’t find anything that could be used as a weapon.
+The door handle, maybe?
+I wasn’t strong enough to pull it out without a lever.
+If only I could find a way to break it… or maybe tear one of the walls or something.
+I’d be able to use a piece of wood as a makeshift spear that way.
 Big maybe.
-I left the stall weaponless and hopeless.
+I left the stall whilst weaponless and hopeless.

 Hisui and the dragon girl were circling each other now.
 It was almost endearing.
-“We are good ones,” countered Hisui, “But… it’s just… is this gonna be a fistfight, or…”
+“We are good ones,” countered Hisui, “But… it’s just… like… is this gonna be a fistfight, or…?”

-The dragon girl frowned.
+The dragon girl scowled.
 “Magic duel, you worthless primate.”

 “R-right.”
 Hisui glanced at me from the corners of her eyes.
 I shrugged, because what was I supposed to do?
 Scream ‘fireball’ and turn my hands into flamethrowers?